dylanavenarius/post-install-config/README.md

 To configure SLAs, make sure you are in the Admin Panel and select Manage > SLA > Add New SLA Plan

 You will be given a default SLA plan.
 If it does not align with your severity or timeline, feel free to delete it.

+These same steps apply for configuring Help Topics.
+Adjust settings and permissions to your specifications.
 </p>
 <br />